Bluemercury: History

-Bluemercury was founded in 1999 as an online shopping website for luxury cosmetics.
-The co-founders Marla Malcolm (later Marla Malcolm Beck) became CEO and Barry J. Beck became COO.
-However, luxury brands that Bluemercury courted were unsure whether they wanted to sell their goods on the internet, while consumers were not accustomed to buying cosmetics without trying them first.
+Bluemercury was founded in 1999 as an online retailer of luxury cosmetics by Marla Malcom (later Marla Malcolm Beck) and Barry J. Beck, who became CEO and COO, respectively.
+Early on, the company faced challenges as luxury brands hesitate to sell online, and consumers were unaccustomed to purchasing cosmetics without trying them first.

-The couple found two struggling independent beauty boutiques in Georgetown and Dupont Circle called EFX, which they used to help fill their online orders.
-They bought and rebranded the stores "Bluemercury," converting them to their developing concept, a neighborhood store offering beauty products, personalized advice and samples.
+The couple acquired two struggling independent beauty boutiques in Georgetown and Dupont Circle called EFX, which they used to fulfill online orders.
+They rebranded the stores as "Bluemercury," converting them into their emerging concept—neighborhood locations offering beauty products, personalized advice and samples.

-By 2006, Bluemercury was generating $17 million in annual revenue and operated 12 stores.
-In June 2006, the Becks sold a stake in the company to the private-equity firm Invus Group.
+By 2006, Bluemercury had grown to 12 stores and generated $17 million in annual revenue.
+In June of that year, the Becks sold a stake in the company to the private-equity firm Invus Group.
+That same year, Bluemercury establishes its own skincare brand, M-61.
+In 2015, the company launched Lune+Aster, a color cosmetics brand.